 With reference to (WRT): Compared to another measurement.
 In weatherization, a way to assess pressure differences between ducts and the rest of the home.

-Work order: An order authorizing specific work to be done.
+Work order: An order authorizing workers to complete specified tasks.
 Sometimes called the work scope.

 Workforce Guidelines: DOE guidance on specific energy conservation measures; also called Standardized Work Specifications.